a-Leong/Othello/README.md

 My partner and I began with a random player, then moved on to an evolutionary greedy player (using a more sophisticated evaluation function).
 After that, we developed a minimax algorithm, and later added alpha-beta pruning for increased efficiency.

+Created unsupervised for CS 4701: Artificial Intelligence Practicuum at Cornell University.

 ## Playing the Game
 1. Run main.py without command line arguments to start a two player game.